calebnwokocha/customer-research-management-app/solution/SETUP.md

 ### 3. Import the Solution
 - In the Power Apps Maker Portal, select **Solutions** from the left sidebar.
 - Click on **Import solution**.
-- Browse and select the downloaded `solution.xml` file.
+- Browse and select the downloaded solution file.
 - Follow the on-screen prompts to complete the import process.

 ### 4. Publish Customizations